 - Shortness of breath

 - Weight loss

 - In addition, coughing up large amounts of dense mucus daily

 - Frequent episodes of respiratory infections

 - Lastly, thickening of the skin beneath the toes and nails (clubbing)

 Management of bronchiectasis

-Some of the common measures in managing bronchiectasis include:
+Some of the common measures include:

 - Airway clearing methods such as breathing exercises as well as chest physiotherapy

 - Antibiotics for the prevention or treatment of infections